kevschoo/C323-Third-Project/README.md

 The following **required** functionality is completed:

-* [ ] User can select type of problem, difficulty, and number of questions
+* [ ] User can select the type of problem, difficulty, and number of questions
 * [ ] App properly gives the user a series of questions and keeps track of them
-* [ ] App returns results for the users problems such as correct amount and incorrect
+* [ ] App returns results for the user's problems such as the correct amount and incorrect
+* [ ] If the user gets 80% or more correct then it displays a congrats message
+* [ ] Show a Toast when the user answers a question
+* [ ] Play a sound when the user answers a question.

 The following **extensions** are implemented: